Quicr/quicr-protocol-spec/introduction.md

 # Overview

-At a high level, entities within QuicR architecture publish named media objects and consume media by subscribing to the named objects.
-Some entities perform "Relay" function providing the store and forward behavior to serve the subscription requests, that optimize media delivery latencies for local delivery and improved quality via local repairs, wherever applicable.
+At a high level, entities within QuicR architecture publish named media objects that are end-to-end encrypted and consume media by subscribing to the named objects.
+The published data carry metadata identifying relative priority, time-to-live and other useful metadata that's authenticated for components implementing Relay functions to make drop/forwarding decisions.
+Entities that perform "Relay" function provide the store and forward behavior to serve the subscription requests, they optimize media delivery latencies through local delivery and improved media quality via local repairs, wherever applicable.
 The names ((#names)) used in the QuicR protocol are scoped and authorized to a domain by the Origin serving that domain.

 ## Typical Publish/Subscribe Message Exchange

 A QuicR "Control Channel", based on QUIC streams, is used to setup properties for media delivery over a "Media Channel" which in turn can be over QUIC streams or QUIC datagrams.
 The Control channel is typically used to setup QuicR names to be used, control media properties during setup and mid-session, start/stop media delivery and so on.
-The media data itself is sent over the "Media Channel" and carry enough metadata related to relative priority and time-to-live, to enable Relays and end-points to make a forward/drop decisions under congestion, for example.
+The media data itself is sent over the "Media Channel" and carry enough metadata to enable Relays and end-points to make a forward/drop decisions under congestion, for example.
 Further details on the messages can be found in (#protocol).

 Below is an high-level exchange capturing publish/subscribe flow between Alice, the publisher and Bob, Carl, the subscribers